m5stack/WBScreen/readme.md

 - `Pixel(x: int, y: int, value: int, width: int, destination: ptr8)`: It colors a pixel in the 565 buffer

-- `Dot(x: int, y: int, value: int, width: int, destination: ptr8`): it colors a pixel in the virtual screen buffer
+- `Dot(x: int, y: int, value: int`): It colors a pixel in the virtual screen buffer

-- `Sprite(width: int, height: int, content: ptr8)`: It creates a sprite from RAW WBMP image data
+- `Sprite(width: int, height: int, content: ptr8, transparencyPoint: [int, int] = None)`: It creates a sprite from RAW WBMP image data.
+The argument `transparencyPoint` is an optional parameter used to determine the transparency mode.
+By default, if the value is `None`, it will be interpreted as no transparency.
+If the value is `[-1, -1]`, the sprite will be completely transparent.
+To enable the third transparency mode using the fill method, you can pass the coordinates of the origin point, for example, [0, 0].
+This will make the space around the image transparent while keeping the inside opaque.

 - `Slice(source: ptr8, sourceIndex: int, sourceWidthX2: int, destination: ptr8, destinationIndex: int, transparencyMode: int)`: It copies a portion of the image from the source 565 buffer and pastes it into the target 565 buffer with a specified transparency mode

-- `Select(x: int, y: int, sprite, transparencyMode: int = 0x00)`: It places a sprite on the screen at a specified position with a specified transparency mode
+- `Select(x: int, y: int, sprite)`: It places a sprite on the screen at a specified position

+- `Transparency(x: int, y: int, width: int, height: int, destination: ptr8)`: It fills the 565 buffer with a background color that will be interpreted as transparent

 ## Examples